Prathameshsci369/TruthFinder/README.md

 - `transformers`: For using pre-trained models for claim validation.
 - `json`: For handling JSON data.
 - `requests`: For making HTTP requests to fetch data from APIs.
+- `google-api-python-client`: For interacting with the YouTube API.
+- `youtube-transcript-api`: For fetching video transcripts.
+- `googletrans`: For translating text.
+- `langdetect`: For detecting the language of the text.
+- `praw`: For interacting with the Reddit API.

 ### Model Requirements
 - Pre-trained language model (e.g., `microsoft/Phi-3-mini-4k-instruct`) for validating claims.